Bachelor in Nursing

 Study achievements are evaluated using ECTS credits (European Credit Transfer and Accumulation System), which make your degree comparable across Europe.
 The course is valued at 180 ECTS credits, with one credit equal to 30 hours of studies.

-- Fundamentals of professional nursing: fundamentals of science, nursing as a science, nursing process, caring, symptom management, nursing of specific age and patient groups, nursing management
+- Fundamentals of professional nursing: fundamentals of science, nursing as a science, nursing process, caring, symptom management, nursing of specific age and patient groups, nursing management, ethics, education

-- Physical examinations and interventions: nursing techniques, pharmacology, clinical assessment, acute somatic nursing, assessment of families
+- Physical examinations and interventions: nursing techniques, pharmacology, clinical assessment, assessment of families, best practice

 ZHAW offers a number of bachelor degree programmes at the School of Health Professions: BSc in Occupational Therapy, Health Promotion and Prevention, Midwifery, Nursing and Physiotherapy providing students with the opportunity to engage in intensive interprofessional exchanges during their studies.
 Topics that are important for all five professional fields are addressed in joint lessons with students of other health professions as learning with, from and about each other stimulates thinking beyond professional boundaries, a quality that is essential to practising the professional activity.